PacoVu/IODClientForWindowsUniversal/README.md

 *Description:*
 * Parses a json string and returns an object type based on the API name.

 >Note: Only APIs which return standard responses can be parsed by using this function.
-A list of supported APIs can be found from the SupportedApps class.
+A list of supported APIs can be found from the StandardResponse class.

 *Parameters:*
 * hodApp: a string identify an HOD API.
-Supported APIs' standard responses are defined in the SupportedApps class.
-E.g. SupportedApps.RECOGNIZE_SPEECH.
+Supported APIs' standard responses are defined in the StandardResponse class.
+E.g. StandardResponse.RECOGNIZE_SPEECH.
 * jsonStr: a json string returned from a synchronous API call or from the GetJobResult or GetJobStatus function.

 *Return value:*